MicrosoftDocs/fabric-docs/docs/data-engineering/tutorial-build-lakehouse.md

 ## Build a report

-In this section, you will build a report from the ingested data.
+In this section, you'll build a report from the ingested data.

 1. Previously all the lakehouse tables and views were automatically added to the semantic model.
 With recent updates, for new lakehouses, you must manually add your tables to the semantic model.
 Open your lakehouse and switch to the **SQL analytics endpoint** view.
 From the **Reporting** tab, select **Manage default semantic model** and select the tables that you want to add to the semantic model.
 In this case, select the **dimension_customer** table.